-In 2014 an Environmental Stewardship Team was officially formed.
-Because of FCC’s previous commitments to Creation Care, the “Green Team” soon pursued and achieved Green Chalice Tier One Certification status through the Christian Church (Disciples of Christ) Green Chalice program.
-The team also enhanced and expanded recycling efforts at FCC Puyallup in 2015 by adding a full recycling center.
+In 2014 an Environmental Stewardship Team was formed.
+Through commitments to Creation Care, the “Green Team” soon achieved Green Chalice Tier One Certification status through the Christian Church (Disciples of Christ) Green Chalice ministry.
+The team also enhanced and expanded recycling efforts in 2015 by adding a full recycling center.

 Batteries: Batteries of all types may be recycled.
 Batteries with any evidence of corrosion should be thrown in the trash.

 *Styrofoam: Put Styrofoam pieces in the bin; make sure packing peanuts are enclosed in a recyclable paper bag.
 Clean, unstained food containers such as cups, meat trays, and take-out containers are also accepted.
 Make sure they are washed and free of all food debris.